Automatic Pruning Discovery for Large Language Models: Experiments

 \subsection{Results on Language Modeling}

-Table~\ref{tab:ppl_results} reports the perplexity of our method (\method) and several strong baselines on pruned LLaMA-1 and LLaMA-2 models evaluated on the WikiText dataset.
+Table~\ref{tab:ppl_results} reports the perplexity of our method (\method without SDSA) and several strong baselines on pruned LLaMA-1 and LLaMA-2 models evaluated on the WikiText dataset.
 In this case, we observe that our method consistently outperforms existing training-free pruning approaches across various sparsity settings and model scales.
 To be specific, under 50\% sparsity, our method achieves lower perplexity than the state-of-the-art training-free method Wanda across nearly all model sizes.
 For example, on LLaMA-1 13B and 30B, \method reduces perplexity from Wanda's 6.15 and 5.24 to 6.02 and 5.18, respectively, which represents absolute reductions of 0.13 and 0.06.
-On LLaMA-2 13B, \method achieves a notable 1.30 decrease in perplexity (from 5.56 to 4.26), suggesting that the automatic strategy is especially beneficial for large-scale models.

 Under 60\% sparsity, where the pruning task becomes more challenging, our method maintains its superiority.
 Compared to Wanda, \method reduces perplexity by 0.93 on LLaMA-1 13B (from 8.56 to 7.63), and by 0.75 on LLaMA-2 13B (from 7.75 to 7.02).
 These results indicate that our method is more robust to higher sparsity levels and better preserves model performance under aggressive compression.
 In the structured pruning settings (2:4 and 4:8 patterns), \method continues to outperform all baselines.
 In the 2:4 case on LLaMA-2 70B, \method reduces perplexity from Wanda’s 5.16 to 4.97, an absolute improvement of 0.19.
 Similarly, in the 4:8 setting on LLaMA-1 30B, our method achieves 5.79 perplexity, outperforming Wanda’s 5.97 and SparseGPT’s 6.17.